-E-learning uses digital technology to deliver a course curriculum outside a brick and mortar classroom.
-This technology can be used by companies in various ways to enhance their business and support their employees and clients.
+E-learning uses digital technology to deliver a course curriculum outside a brick-and-mortar classroom.
+This technology can be utilized by companies in various ways to enhance their business and support their employees and clients.
 Here are a few tips for incorporating e-learning into your organization.

 Onboarding

-When new employees get hired to an organization, they usually have to file a series of legal paperwork from human resources, payroll and company benefits.
-A new hire orientation is a first step towards the onboarding process to integrate a new employee into the company culture.
-The tasks in the onboarding process can be automated incorporating e-learning technology.
+When new employees get hired by an organization, they usually have to file a series of legal paperwork from human resources, payroll, and company benefits.
+A new hire orientation is the first step towards onboarding a new employee into the company culture.
+The tasks in the onboarding process can be automated, incorporating e-learning technology.

-A new employee may be expected to understand and abide by a company culture through a series of online courses that incorporate multimedia presentations and assessments.
-Role-specific assignments can also be presented as a sequence of study units in which the employee must take and pass.
+A new employee may be expected to understand and abide by a company culture through online courses incorporating multimedia presentations and assessments.
+Role-specific assignments can also be presented as a sequence of study units the employee must take and pass.
 This channel of learning is beneficial to both onsite and offsite workers.

 With companies offering more and more remote positions to skilled workers across the globe, automating the orientation step has become crucial as well.
-Job offers are being offered instantly online instead of through snail mail and the employee is expected to read and sign off a lengthy employee contract through a secured online medium.
+Job offers are being provided instantly online instead of through snail mail.
+The employee is expected to read and sign off a lengthy employee contract through a secured online medium.
 In addition, the new hire is expected to produce legal documents that are verifiable in person with an authorized witness and submit a scanned version of them by email.
-These steps can be integrated into an online orientation course through the company website with a strict deadline.
+With a strict deadline, these steps can be integrated into an online orientation course through the company website.

 Continuing Education

-Before the explosion of e-learning, many companies offered employees the perk of obtaining career advancement through obtaining a full-time graduate degree in a brick and mortar school.
-While this option was attractive, it meant that the company would subsidize an employee's higher education while the employee is on leave.
+Before the explosion of e-learning, many companies offered employees the perk of obtaining career advancement through a full-time graduate degree in a brick-and-mortar school.
+While this option was attractive, it meant that the company would subsidize an employee's higher education while the employee was on leave.
 With the advent of e-learning programs, an employer can offer this perk to more candidates while the employees remain working on-premises.
 A self-directed learning schedule can be arranged to obtain optimal employee productivity.

 Leadership Training

-Online learning technology affords an organization to train employees in mini-courses from a wide variety of offerings.
-Instead of sending employees to an offsite boot camp or a multi-day conference, an employer saves financial resources investing in appropriate e-learning programs.
-Graduates of these programs are given the opportunity to lead and train future students within the company reusing the same initiatives or starting a new one.
+Online learning technology Allows organizations to train employees in mini-courses from various offerings.
+Instead of sending employees to an offsite boot camp or a multi-day conference, an employer saves financial resources by investing in appropriate e-learning programs.
+Graduates of these programs are allowed to lead and train future students within the company r, using the same initiatives or starting their own

 Leadership programs within a company can be packaged into an e-learning curriculum to train employees looking to advance in their careers in the management trek.
 Live conferencing with selected speakers known for their leadership skills can be incorporated into this program and recorded for future access within the company's secure computer network.